 Cribs: Unless you plan to co-sleep, the crib will likely be the center of the nursery.
 Cribs often set the style for the rest of the room.
 Which one will inspire your perfect nursery?
 Sleigh cribs are a very popular choice.
 Their sloped posts and sculpted design add a classic style to a room.
 Contemporary cribs have cleaner lines, which create a fresh, minimalist backdrop for a neutral color palette.
 You may want to invest in a convertible crib; these convert into a bed, so you won't have to go through the shopping process again in a few years.
-For more information about convertible cribs, consult our Top 5 Reasons to Buy a Convertible Crib guide.
+For more information about convertible cribs, consult our guide on the best reasons to buy a convertible crib.

 Storage: You may not consider nursery storage until you get the piles of baby shower gifts home.
 In addition to a dresser, consider shopping for closet organizers, bookshelves, hampers, and toy boxes.
 If you're short on space, look for creative solutions.
 Changing tables with drawers and shelves provide space for diapering essentials, while tall bookshelves with colorful canvas boxes allow you to store or show off your child's things.